mozilla-services/socorro/docs/dev.rst

 It will listen on ``http://localhost:8888/`` for incoming crashes from a breakpad crash reporter.
 It will save crash data to the ``dev-bucket`` in the local S3 which is where the processor looks for it.
-It will publish the crash ids to the AWS SQS standard queue.
+It will publish the crash ids to the standard queue.

 Connect to PostgreSQL database